dougeby/IntuneDocs/intune/device-restrictions-ios.md

 - **Keyboard spell-check (supervised only)**: **Not configured** (default) allows using spellchecker on the device. **Block** allows spell checker.
 - **Keyboard shortcuts (supervised only)**: **Not configured** (default) allows using keyboard shortcuts on the device. **Block** stops the user from using keyboard shortcuts.
 - **Dictation (supervised only)**: **Block** stops the user from using voice input to enter text. **Not configured** (default) allows the user to use dictation input.
 - **QuickPath (supervised only)**: **Not configured** (default) allows users to use QuickPath, which allows a continuous input on the device.
 Users can type by swiping across the keys to create words. **Block** prevents users from using QuickPath.

+  This feature applies to:
-Available on iOS 13.0 and newer.
+  - iOS 13.0 and newer

 ## Cloud and Storage